-Voters conflicted on relevance of Clinton marriage drama
+Voters torn on relevance of Clinton marriage drama

 Washington — It’s fair game.
 It’s ancient history.

 Like it or not, the long-running drama of Hillary Clinton’s marriage — her husband’s infidelity and how she dealt with it — is back as a subtext in this year’s presidential race.

 The issue has a new, sharper edge this time: Voters are processing old events in an era of heightened concern about sexual assault and after Republican Donald Trump characterized candidate Clinton as an “enabler” of her husband’s indiscretions and alleged that she had helped to discredit his accusers.

 Both Clintons have tried not to engage, each uttering the identical “I have no response” when questioned separately about the matter.

 And plenty of Americans are right there with them on that: Bring up Bill’s behavior and Hillary’s coping techniques and they suddenly become monosyllabic and start glancing around for the exits.

 But Hillary Clinton has plopped the question squarely in Americans’ laps not long before the Iowa caucuses Monday open voting in the 2016 campaign.